-With funding from the Andrew W. Mellon Foundation, Bates is launching a grant program to support academic units in the humanities, humanistic social sciences, and related interdisciplinary programs as they think about how their departments/programs, courses and majors reflect a commitment to equity and inclusion as defining elements of an excellent liberal arts education.
-Through careful evaluation, a reading of the department/program climate and redesign of curricula, instructional methods, and academic requirements, Bates aims to transform our curriculum and pedagogical approaches so that they are better aligned with our institutional values and goals around equity and inclusion.
+With funding from the Andrew W. Mellon Foundation, Bates is supporting academic units in the humanities, humanistic social sciences, and related interdisciplinary programs as they think about how their departments/programs, courses and majors reflect a commitment to equity and inclusion as defining elements of an excellent liberal arts education.
+Through careful evaluation, a reading of the department/program climate, and redesign of curricula, instructional methods, and academic requirements, Bates aims to transform our curriculum and pedagogical approaches so that they are better aligned with our institutional values and goals with regard to equity and inclusion.

 What departments and programs are Mellon Grant eligible?

 Mellon grants are available to any department or program in the humanities, social sciences, and interdisciplinary studies divisions whose faculty use humanistics methods of inquiry.
 For questions, please see ACLS definition of the Humanities.